ceu-lang/ceu/manual/manual.md

 An `emit` starts a new *internal reaction* in the program:

-1. On an `emit`, the scheduler saves the statement following it to execute later.
+1. On an `emit`, the scheduler remembers the statement following it to execute later (i.e., its continuation).
 2. All trails awaiting the emitted event awake and execute (like rule 2 for external reactions).
-3. The emitting trail resumes execution on the saved statement.
+3. The emitting trail resumes execution from its continuation.

 If an awaking trail emits another internal event, a new internal reaction starts.